 Dosage Form: tablet, film coated

-Lactic Acidosis and Severe Hepatomegaly: Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including Lamivudine and other antiretrovirals.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues alone or in combination, including Lamivudine Tablets (HBV).
 Suspend treatment if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity occur [

 Lamivudine Dosage and Administration

 HIV Counseling and Testing

 HIV counseling and testing should be offered to all patients before beginning treatment with Lamivudine Tablets (HBV) and periodically during treatment because of the risk of emergence of resistant-HIV-1 and limitation of treatment options if Lamivudine Tablets (HBV) is prescribed to treat chronic hepatitis B infection in a patient who has unrecognized HIV-1 infection or acquires HIV-1 infection during treatment [see Warnings and Precautions (5.3)].

 The recommended oral dosage of Lamivudine Tablets (HBV) is 100 mg once daily.

 The recommended oral dosage of Lamivudine Tablets (HBV) for pediatric patients aged 2 to 17 years is 3 mg per kg once daily up to a maximum daily dosage of 100 mg.
 The oral solution formulation should be prescribed for patients requiring a dosage less than 100 mg or if unable to swallow tablets.

 Dosage Adjustment in Adult Patients With Renal Impairment